matteobaccan/owner/docs/welcome.md

 So what is OWNER, exactly?
 --------------------------

-The OWNER API is a Java library with the intent to minimize the code required to handle application configuration via Java properties files.
+The OWNER API is a Java library with the goal of minimizing the code required to handle application configuration via Java properties files.

 OWNER is shipped as a JAR file, and it can also be downloaded from the Maven